Design Prompt

 How can we make post-pandemic public commuting more efficient, accessible, and aware of COVID-19 restrictions and concerns?

-A mobile app that generates a unique user QR code for verification and allow its user to easily manage, update, and reload their transit fares
+A mobile application which generates a unique verification QR code - allowing the user to easily manage, reload and update transit fares

-An account management system for updating and reloading transit fares for multiple accounts with ease and a peace of mind.
+Onestop is both an account management system for updating transit fares for multiple accounts as well as a navigational tool providing real-time status updates of public transit vehicles.

-Building an intuitive and smoother user experience by streamlining the information architecture
+Developing an intuitive and smoother user experience by streamlining the information architecture.

 Creating a straightforward userflow when registering and managing multiple accounts.